agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 With this career path we are interested in going to the tenure track.
 But the Effective value is much more than the maximum impact with the tenure track.
 This is because the '#lives if other is significantly higher than what a tenure track can provide.
+If this is the case, then there is no point of pursuing this career.

 - Econ PhD with rare chance working at government agency